Severe thunderstorm sweeps through Maine causing outages and damage

 Radar estimated wind speeds around 60 mph in the Brunswick area.

-As of 2:00 p.m.
-Central Maine Power was reporting more than 23,000 customers without power.
+As of 3:00 p.m.
+Central Maine Power was reporting more than 26,000 customers without power.
+The majority of outages are in Cumberland, Lincoln, and Sagadahoc counties.

 The storm swept through the Pine Tree state in about three hours beginning at 11:00 a.m.